nazlituncer94/Swift-To-Do-List/README.txt

 3) Click the “Run” button on the upper left corner.
 This will first build your application and then initiate the iOS simulator so you can view the app.

 Notes:
-* There is no “main file/function” in Swift’s code design so you can run without having to select a specific file within the folder.
+* There is no “main file/function” in Swift’s code design so you can run without having to select a specific file within the To Do List folder.
 * You can change which iOS device is shown on the simulator by clicking drop-down menu to the right of “Run” button (e.g. iPhone SE, iPhone 6s, etc.)
 * The first time the simulator is run it will take a substantial time to load.
 Please allow ~ 15 minutes.